Last updated Jan 13 2020

 How long is a session in Google Analytics?

-- The session reaches a time limit: a session ends by default when a user remains inactive on the site for more than 30 minutes or when the day ends at midnight
+- The session duration reaches a time limit: a session ends by default after 30 minutes of inactivity by the user (aka a 'timeout') or when the day ends at midnight

 - A user changes campaigns: for example, if someone arrives on your site through a Facebook campaign, leaves, then returns later through organic search, those will be classed as two different sessions